datalad/datalad/paper.md

 DataLad aims to solve these issues by providing streamlined, transparent management of code, data, computing environments, and their relationship.
 It provides targeted interfaces and interoperability adapters to established scientific and commercial tools and services to set up unobstructed, unified access to all elements of scientific projects.
 This unique set of features enables workflows that are particularly suited for reproducible science, such as actionable process provenance capture for arbitrary command execution that affords automatic re-execution.
-To this end, it builds up on and extends two established tools for version control and transport logistics, Git and git-annex.
+To this end, it builds on and extends two established tools for version control and transport logistics, Git and git-annex.

 ## Why Git and git-annex?